harrisonlab/sclerotinia_sclerotiorum/README.md

 # sclerotinia_sclerotiorum
 Commands used fr the analysis of Sclerotinia spp. genomes

-# neonectria_ditissima (Assembly_v2)
-Scripts used during analysis of neonectria_ditissima genomes.

-neonectria_ditissima
+Sclerotinia sclerotiorum
 ====================

-Commands used during analysis of the neonectria_ditissima genome.
+Commands used during analysis of the Sclerotinia sclerotiorum genome.
 Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/neonectria_ditissima

 The following is a summary of the work presented in this Readme:
 Data organisation: